UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic displaying five practical tips to lower ping and reduce lag for gaming.

 If your speed test results show high latency, don’t panic.
-You can often fix high ping without changing your internet provider.
+You can often fix high ping without immediately changing your internet provider.
 Here are five actionable steps to lower your ping, ordered from the simplest fixes to hardware upgrades.

 Money-Saver: Before you spend hundreds of dollars on a flashy “gaming router” with a dozen antennas, try buying a Cat6 Ethernet cable first.
 It usually costs less than $10 and will almost always solve latency issues better than expensive wireless hardware.